-In most cases, the precision increases with each additional constraint.
-For XML, a total of 18 lines of constraints is required to achieve 100% precision, with the last one going from a value slightly below 100% towards the totality of all inputs.
-Interestingly, relative precision as well as overall efficiency decline when adding the defuse property to XML.
-The loss in efficiency can be explained by the expensiveness of the def-use constraint, which requires complex derivation tree manipulations.
-The precision loss stems from the fact that the solver is now directed towards introducing more attributes with namespace prefixes, which introduces more (invalid) attribute repetitions.
+A few ISLa constraints suffice to drastically increase the percentage of valid inputs.

+Interestingly, relative precision declines when adding the def-use property to XML.
+This stems from the fact that the solver is now directed toward introducing more attributes with namespace prefixes, which introduces more (invalid) attribute repetitions.
 The no-redef constraint increases precision up to 100%.
-A similar phenomenon can be observed for Scriptsize-C.
+A similar phenomenon can be observed for Scriptsize-C. Still, for all subjects, a few constraints increase the precision to 100%.

-- Already with few ISLa constraints, a high number of valid inputs is generated. - ISLa constraints can ensure that all inputs are valid.
+ISLa constraints can ensure that all inputs are valid.